CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_action_definition.html.markdown

   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+* `attribute_parameters`:(JSON as string) The mappings from workflows in the action definition to the service item attribute definition.
+Any output from core or post-core workflow can be mapped to service item attribute definition.
+The attribute can be referred using the name of the workflow definition and the attribute name in the following format '${<ServiceItemActionWorkflowDefinition.Name>.output.<outputName>'.
 * `core_workflows`:(Array)
 This complex property has following sub-properties:
   + `catalog_moid`:(string) Specify the catalog moid that this workflow belongs.
 When catalog moid is not specified then the catalog of the service item is used first and if no workflow can be found in that catalog, then the shared catalog from Intersight is used.